Table of Contents

 amazon The French Lieutenant’s Woman – John Fowles reviews

-“The French Lieutenant’s Woman” by John Fowles is a postmodern historical novel that challenges traditional narrative conventions while exploring themes of love, freedom, and social constraints in Victorian England.
-Published in 1969, the novel gained critical acclaim for its innovative narrative techniques and profound exploration of human psychology and societal norms.
-This review will delve into the key themes, character development, narrative structure, and cultural significance of “The French Lieutenant’s Woman.”
+John Fowles’ “The French Lieutenant’s Woman” is a postmodern historical novel that attempts to subvert the traditional narrative practices of a historical novel by dramatically voicing the themes of love, freedom, and social fetishism against the backdrop of Victorian England.
+Published in the year 1969, this book attracted attention and acclaim from the critics because of the newly employed techniques and for what it conveys to humanity and society.
+This review seeks to analyze the main themes, character development, narrative structure, and cultural importance of “The French Lieutenant’s Woman.”

-- Sarah Woodruff (The French Lieutenant’s Woman): A complex and enigmatic woman who challenges Victorian conventions of femininity and propriety, known for her defiance of social norms and her mysterious past.
+Sarah Woodruff (The French Lieutenant’s Woman): One who challenges strict Victorian conventions of femininity and propriety based on its definition of defiance and mysterious origins.

-- Samuel Farrow: A local scientist and friend of Charles who provides commentary on the social and scientific advancements of the era, offering insights into Victorian attitudes towards progress and change.
+Samuel Farrow: A local scientist and friend of Charles.
+He comments on the social and scientific changes of the age.
+One learns a lot about the Victorian minds about progress and change from him through his comments and observations.

 Key Themes